 Usually the earlier you book a train in Italy, the lower the price.
 Especially if you’re traveling between major cities, do not wait until the day before you want to travel to book your tickets.

 Again, I’ve made this mistake.
 I’ve seen ticket prices double between two days before departure and one day before.
 (For example, for a Friday train home to Milan from Rome, tickets were 45 euro on Wednesday, but I waited and they jumped to 90 euro on Thursday.
 Painful.)

 Waiting will also give you less selection on popular routes.
 You might end up having to change trains instead of getting a direct route, take a slower train instead of the fastest Freccia Rossa ones, or have only one or two departure times to choose from instead of a dozen.

 These are nitty-gritty details.
 Feel free to skip over this section and come back if you need it!

 Both Italo and TrenItalia are pretty well run, although there can be delays.
 Not all the time, but don’t be surprised when they happen.

 Delays over 30 minutes for a TrenItalia fast train (Freccia Rossa, Argento or Bianca) theoretically entitle you to a partial refund in the form of a credit… but so far I’ve always given up dealing with customer service before getting any of my money back.
 There’s more info about how to try here.

-On Italo, the delay has to be 60 minutes to get anything back.
+On Italo, the delay has to be 60 minutes to get anything back – and at that point, it should be a full refund.
 (More info about that here.)

 Changing or Cancelling TrenItalia (or ItaliaRail) Tickets: